Transcranial magnetic stimulation (TMS)

 WHAT IS NEURONAVIGATION?

 What is TMS?

-Repetitive transcranial magnetic stimulation (rTMS) is the delivery of intense magnetic pulses (like for an MRI) with the help of a powerful electromagnet (the coil) placed at the surface of the skull.
+Repetitive transcranial magnetic stimulation (rTMS) is the delivery of intense magnetic pulses (like for an MRI) to the patient’s brain with the help of a powerful electromagnet (the coil) placed at the surface of the skull.
 The exact positioning of the coil is determined with a device called a neuronavigator and an MRI of the patient’s brain.
-The MRI is not essential, even if it greatly improves the accuracy of the positioning of the coil.
+The MRI greatly improves the accuracy of the positioning of the coil but is not essential.

 The dynamic magnetic field produces a weak electrical current through an electromagnetic induction mechanism, which is imperceptible to the patient in the precise zones and circuits of the brain involved in depression or other psychological and neurological illnesses.
 The level of activity of the cells in the brain is modified and can be increased or reduced.
 TMS causes an increase in blood flow, glucose metabolism and the concentration of certain neurotransmitters (GABA, glutamate, dopamine…).

 The most frequent location of the coil for the treatment for depression is the left or right dorsolateral prefrontal cortex.
 Patient characteristics determine the zone and parameters of the treatment.